 The fact that God gives up some people means that He protects others from becoming slaves to their desires.
-They continue to sin (7:15-19), but God restrains them from giving themselves over to sin.
-He is the Force for good that is active in our daily existence to keep us from becoming comfortable in a live of sin.
+They continue to sin (Rom 7:15-19), but God restrains them from giving themselves over to sin.
+He is the Force for good that is active in our daily existence to keep us from becoming comfortable in a life of sin.
 He keeps the believers’ consciousness alive.
 He makes us aware of the sins in our lives and urges us to resist these evil tendencies.
 As stated in 2:4: “the kindness of God leads you to repentance”.

 Why does God give up on people while they are still alive?
 Why does He not keep their options open until they die?

 Eternal life to come will also be a life of faith in the sense that created beings can never fully understand the infinite God.
 God is the One that is without cause.
-Everything that exist, exist because He gave existence to it.
-In the eternal life to come He will continue to give His creation evidence of Himself, and it will be a much clearer revelation than we have today, but much must always remain that we simply cannot understand about God, purely because He has no end.
+Everything that exists, exists because He gave existence to it.
+In the eternal life to come, He will continue to give His creation evidence of Himself, and it will be a much clearer revelation than we have today, but much must always remain that we simply cannot understand about God, purely because He has no end.
 He is without end in space and time and wisdom and whatever other dimensions we might think of.

 Eternal life will, therefore, remain a life of freedom.
 Sin (rebellion against God) will always remain an option.
 Eternal life will not be a life of forced obedience.
 We will be able to do exactly what we want.
 People will always have to freedom to choose for or against God.
 God’s kingdom never compels people to behave in a certain way.
 Compelling people is a characteristic of the enemy’s kingdom.
 Like us today, people will have to accept the evidence of God that He reveals.
 They will, in complete freedom, choose to live according to this evidence.
 Stated differently, they will “live by faith”.
-To say that man will have to accept God’s “invisible attributes” (1:20) by faith, and in complete freedom have to choose whether he will honor God, is the same as saying that eternal life will be lived “by faith”.
+To say that man will have to accept God’s “invisible attributes” (Rom 1:20) by faith, and in complete freedom have to choose whether he will honor God, is the same as saying that eternal life will be lived “by faith”.

 They will not hurt or destroy in all My holy mountain, For the earth will be full of the knowledge of the LORD As the waters cover the sea (Isa 11:9).